shohel456/Bookmarker-App/README.md

 ### Version
 1.0.0

-### Usage
+###TO use the app

-Just download and open index.html.
-It is all client side
+Run the index.html it is client side web app.

 ### Contributer